simonhaines/bitpack/README.md

     unsigned int value = 0;
     bool result = bitpack_read(&pack, &value, 13);  /* value = 7285 */

-## Examples and more information
+## Tests and examples

-The test file contains some examples, and more information can be found at http://www.scalardata.com/2015/05/space-efficient-data-representation/.
+The test file (test.c) contains some examples.
+Use `make test` to build and run the examples.